ruhickson/metroid-opto/README.md

 ## Current Route Structure

-The route is defined in `route.js` and includes:
+The default route is defined in `route.js` and includes:
 - Starting point (Landing Site)
 - Sequence of rooms to visit
 - Specific positions within each room